yovitsa/portfolio/README.md

-    Run the folwoing command to create a service file:
+    Run the following command to create a service file: